 Today I want to share some top wealth-creating insights that Brett Warren and I gained at Wealth Retreat.

-This is Australia’s number one learning and networking event for already successful property investors, business people, and entrepreneurs, which we held on the Gold Coast in March.
+This is Australia’s number one learning and networking event for already successful property investors, businesspeople, and entrepreneurs, which we held on the Gold Coast in April last year.

 As I spoke to many of the attendees from previous years, I was blown away and humbled by the feedback as they explained how Wealth Retreat had changed the way they handle their investments, business, and in fact many aspects of their life and how it was the best event they had ever attended.

 So, what did they learn?
 That’s what we’re going to discuss today.

 Last year’s Wealth Retreat on the Gold Coast has now been and gone.
 There were 100 successful property investors, business people, and entrepreneurs in the room.
 And while they learned some great lessons from the world-class presenters up on stage, they also learned from the other guests over the 5 days.

 After all, how often do you find yourself in a room full of successful, like-minded people, that walk and talk the same language?
 Opportunities like this are few and far between and not to be missed.

 So today, I’m joined by Brett Warren, national director of Metropole who’s been to Wealth Retreat over a dozen times, to see what lessons he learned, or re-learned, that he could share with you.